Bulgaria flag Bulgaria Beach Holidays

 What British travellers need to know

-Your passport must be issued less than 10 years before you arrive and have at least 3 months validity after your planned departure from the Schengen area.
+Your passport must have been issued less than 10 years before the date you arrive in Bulgaria and have an expiry date at least 3 months after the date you plan to leave the Schengen area.

-You can stay in the Schengen area, including Bulgaria, without a visa for up to 90 days in any 180-day period for tourism.
+You can travel without a visa to Bulgaria for up to 90 days in any 180-day period for tourism, visits, or short-term studies.

-At border control, be ready to show proof of accommodation, travel insurance, a return ticket, and proof of sufficient funds for your stay.
+At border control, you may need to show proof of accommodation, travel insurance, a return or onward ticket, and proof of sufficient funds for your stay.

 Good to know:

-You cannot take meat, milk, or products containing them into Bulgaria unless they are exceptions like powdered baby milk.
+You cannot take meat, milk, or products containing them into Bulgaria, with exceptions for powdered baby milk, baby food, and special medical or pet foods.

 Safety in Bulgaria